huggingface/diffusers/examples/dreambooth/README.md

 write_basic_config()
 ```

+Note that enabling `torch.compile` through the accelerate config can cause dramatic speed ups.

 ### Dog toy example

 Now let's get our dataset.
 For this example we will use some dog images: https://huggingface.co/datasets/diffusers/dog-example.